maiesey/maiesey.github.io/_posts/2015-11-23-physicsmaths.markdown

 ---
 layout:     post
-title:      "A dillema: team physics or team maths?"
+title:      "A Dilemma: physics team or maths team?"
 subtitle:   "In which my high school 'forced' me to choose a side for the olympiads"
 date:       2015-11-23 12:00:00
 author:     "MJ"